BoXHED/BoXHED1.0/README.md

 * **delta**<br>
 A *numpy.ndarray* of shape (N, ), where N is the number of participant.
 Each element in *delta* is a binary indicator which takes value 1 for an observed event and 0 for a right censored event;
 * **lotraj**<br>
 A list of *numpy.ndarray* trajectories recording time-dependent covariates of the N participants.
 For each *numpy.ndarray* in *lotraj*, the first column contains the times of observations, and the other columns record covariates' values observed at the corresponding times.
+The times of observations need to be ordered chronologically.
 The last row records covariates' values either at the event time or the censoring time (distinguished by the *delta* indicator).
+Each participant need to have at least two rows (e.g. baseline features and features observed at the event time).

 Below is an example of a participant.
 ```